ByteNybbler/MNIKEditor/README.md

 Ctrl+Click: Type value into numeric field.
 Scroll the mouse wheel: Adjust value of numeric field.
 Holding shift usually adjusts by a greater step size.

+## ADVENTURE SELECT

+Scroll the mouse wheel: Navigate the adventure list.
+Hold shift to scroll faster.

+## MASTER EDITOR

+Scroll the mouse wheel: Navigate the LV and DG lists depending on where the mouse is hovering.
+Hold shift to scroll faster.
+Ctrl+Click the LV or DG column: Type in the number of the wlv or dia you want to edit.
+Right click: Right-clicking a wlv number will copy the wlv.
+Right-click the same wlv again to cancel the copy, or left-click a nonexistent wlv to copy to that wlv.
+Home: Move cursor to beginning of line.
+End: Move cursor to end of line.

 ## LEVEL EDITOR

 Enter: Copy all objects or tiles that are being hovered over by the brush, depending on whether the editor is in object mode or tile mode.
 This lets you paste those objects or tiles anywhere else.
 The brush cursor will be purple while a custom brush is active.
 Press enter again to exit custom brush mode.
 Try it out with a large brush size!